 Flexible Working Examples for Businesses

-Flexible working is growing in popularity in the UK and is predicted to boom over the next 10 years as a growing number of employees request flexible working and businesses discover the many associated benefits including attracting and retaining loyal and motivated employees.
+Different types of flexible working are growing in popularity in the UK.
+It is predicted to boom over the next 10 years as a growing number of employees request flexible working and businesses discover the many associated benefits including attracting and retaining loyal and motivated employees.

 What types of flexible working might suit my business needs?